jcamilleri-scottlogic/sl-blog/_posts/2025-09-01-rethinking-mvps.markdown

 Rather than building a full product or even an MVP, a RAT helps you focus on just that one critical question.

+---

-> If there is a single assumption that would cause the entire idea to fall apart, it is worth testing that first.
+*If there is a single assumption that would cause the entire idea to fall apart, it is worth testing that first.*

+---

 ### MVP vs. RAT: What’s the Difference?